aaronroberson/mongoose-scrud/README.md

 exports.search = search;
 ```

-_Note_ If you're using Express, you may be interested in meanify](https://github.com/artzstudio/meanify) which can generate the routes for you.
+_Note_ If you're using Express, you may be interested in [meanify](https://github.com/artzstudio/meanify) which can additionally generate routes for you.
 This package was inspired by meanify but created to work outside of the context of Express, such as Restify.

 ## Model.$search([options], callback)